Nuand/gr-bladeRF/raspberry/README.md

     sudo apt-get install bladerf-fpga-hostedx40   # for bladeRF x40
     sudo apt-get install bladerf-fpga-hostedx115  # for bladeRF x115
     sudo apt-get install bladerf-fpga-hostedxa4   # for bladeRF 2.0 Micro A4
+    sudo apt-get install bladerf-fpga-hostedxa5   # for bladeRF 2.0 Micro A5
     sudo apt-get install bladerf-fpga-hostedxa9   # for bladeRF 2.0 Micro A9

 Check bladeRF: